 Huawei’s foldable phone was shown off on-stage at MWC 2019, finally confirming the device’s Mate X name.
 This two-in-one device is the first from the Chinese company and is most likely the biggest rival that Samsung has in this new form factor market.

-Huawei also unveiled that the Mate X with 8GB of RAM and 512GB of built-in storage will cost 2,299 euros when it arrives sometime this summer.
-Although it’s unlikely that the foldable will make its way stateside, this would bring the device’s cost to roughly $2,110 before sales tax.
+Huawei also unveiled that the Mate X with 8GB of RAM and 512GB of built-in storage will cost 2,299 euros.
+Although it’s unlikely that the foldable will make its way stateside, this would bring the device’s cost to roughly $2,600 before sales tax.

 Huawei Mate X: Specs and design

 Huawei didn’t share all of the Mate X’s specs when showing off the phone, but we did learn that it will support 5G out of the box.
 Of course, this will be limited to where carrier infrastructure is in place, so the foldable could easily be a China-exclusive.

 |Huawei Mate X|

 |Display||6.6-inch front screen (when closed), 19.5:9, 2480 x 1148|

 6.38-inch rear screen (when closed), 25:9, 2480 x 892

 8-inch full view screen, 8:7.1, 2480 x 2200

 |Battery||4,500mAh dual batteries|